States with the Biggest Bullying Problems

 - How can parents protect their children against cyberbullying in our socially connected society?

-- What kinds of programs should state and local governments develop in order to prevent bullying incidents?
+- What kinds of programs should state and local governments develop in order to prevent bullying?

-- Are schools or parents at risk of any liability should their kids bully others?
+- Should schools or parents face any liability when their children bully others?

-In order to identify the states with the biggest bullying problems, WalletHub’s analysts compared the 45 states and the District of Columbia across three key dimensions: 1) Bullying Prevalence, 2) Bullying Impact & Treatment and 3) Anti-Bullying Laws.
+In order to identify the states with the biggest bullying problems, WalletHub compared the 47 states and the District of Columbia across three key dimensions: 1) Bullying Prevalence, 2) Bullying Impact & Treatment and 3) Anti-Bullying Laws.

-Please note that Colorado, Iowa, Minnesota, Oregon and Washington were excluded from our analysis due to data limitations.
+Please note that Minnesota, Oregon, and Washington were excluded from our analysis due to data limitations.

 For the “Cost of Truancy” measure, we assumed a single day of truancy per school year due to bullying and used the following formula: